vijay2706/elec/README.md

 # elec
 projects
 ## 1. ARDUINO SOLAR TRACKER
-In modern olar tracking systems,the solar panels are fixed on a structure that moves according to the position of sun.
+In modern solar tracking systems,the solar panels are fixed on a structure that moves according to the position of sun.
 Materials required:  Arduino UNO, Servo Motor, LDRs (Light Sensors) , Resistors.
         LDRs are used as main light sensors.
 Two servo motors are fixed to the solar panel.The program for arduino is uploaded to the microcontroller.
         LDRs sense the amount of sunlight falling on them.Four LDRs are divided into top,bottom,left and right.